|Part-Time. See Additional Teaching Mode Information for more info.

-This is an interdisciplinary programme across sboth cience and social studies and links the UN SDGs across all its teaching.
+This is an interdisciplinary programme across both science and social studies and links the UN SDGs across all its teaching.

 Students will complete 30 credits as follows in Year 1:

-- Perspectives on Climate Change and Sustainable Development (10 credits)
+- AD1085 Perspectives on Climate Change and Sustainable Development (10 credits)

-- Environmental Monitoring, Assessment and Social Impact (10 Credits)
+- AD1086 Environmental Monitoring, Assessment and Social Impact (10 Credits)

 Students will complete 30 credits as follows in Year 2:

-- Ecology and Applied Geographical Information Systems (GIS)
+- AD2031 Ecology and Applied Geographical Information Systems (GIS) (10 credits)

 Additional Teaching Mode Information

 All work is continuously assessed.
-The course is evaluated through a combination of essays, journal reviews, case studies, oral presentation, poster presentation, field reports, practicals and a group research project.
+The course is evaluated through a combination of essays, journal reviews, case studies, oral presentation, poster presentation, field reports and practicals.